rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-a-downed-linux-cloud-server.md

 If the site on your server is not loading, you can’t log in to your server, or you receive connection-related alerts for your server, your server is down.

-If you are a Managed Infrastructure customer, you can use these troubleshooting steps to diagnose whether you can solve the issue, or if you should escalate the issue the Rackspace support.
-This article also specifies helpful information to include when you create a support ticket in order to expediate Rackspace’s response.
+If you are a Managed Infrastructure customer, you can use these troubleshooting steps to diagnose whether you can solve the issue, or escalate the issue the Rackspace support.
+This article also specifies helpful information to include when you create a support ticket in order to expedite Rackspace’s response.

 ### Check Rackspace system status